There are lots of fun things for kids to do on a day out at the museum. Set their imaginations soaring!

 Think all fire engines are red?
 Think again!
 Bedford fire engines were used by the Auxilliary Fire Service after the Second World War.
 These fire engines were green, and were known as ‘Green Goddesses’.
 Our Green Goddess was based at East Fortune when it was a working airfield.

 Whizz down the zipline and tackle army-style climbing frames in our outdoor adventure playground.
+Children must be supervised at all times by a responsible adult.

 Illustrations by Dawson Creative.